17 Jul How Can an Intervention Program Help Someone Face Recovery?

 Are you familiar with the concept of an intervention?

 If so, there’s a good chance it’s because of the wildly popular A&E reality television show.
-Intervention premiered in 2005, giving viewers around the country a sneak peek into the lives of substance-addicted individuals, their families, and their journey towards sobriety.
+Intervention gave viewers around the country a sneak peek into the lives of substance-addicted individuals, their families, and their journey towards sobriety.

 Of course, not every intervention program takes place while a film crew is documenting the proceedings, nor is neatly edited into a 50-minute television show.
 In reality, interventions are emotionally difficult for everyone involved.
 Yet they are often exactly what’s needed to motivate an addicted person to get help.